 Primary care nurse practitioners in comparison to their primary care physician colleagues have been shown to work in a greater variety of settings (community clinics, schools, universities, parishes, prisons).
-They are also more likely treat vulnerable populations, including the disabled, women, those dually eligible for Medicare and Medicaid, those on Medicaid alone or new to Medicaid and those in rural and healthcare shortage areas.
-Xliv xlv xlvi APN supply is more likely to meet demand and to improve access to care in states with FPA.
-Xlvii xlviii Specifically, the probability of having a consistent source of care, the ability to get an appointment, the length of driving time to an appointment site, and the availability of appointments at retails clinics are all more favorable in states with FPA.
-Xlix 1 li Yang and colleagues found more than twice the odds of nurse practitioner- provided mental health visits to community health centers in FPA states.
-Iii Nurse practitioners were 13 percent more likely to see Medicaid patients in states where there is full practice authority, and this rose to 20 percent in states that paid NPs 100 percent of the physicians' rate for the same care, demonstrating that autonomy and reimbursement can positively impact accessible care.
-Iiii
+They are also more likely treat vulnerable populations, including the disabled, women, those dually eligible for Medicare and Medicaid, those on Medicaid alone or new to Medicaid and those in rural and health care shortage areas.
+Alivi APN supply is more likely to meet demand and to improve access to care in states with FPA.
+Specifically, the probability of having a consistent source of care, the ability to get an appointment, the length of driving time to an appointment site, and the availability of appointments at retails clinics are all more favorable in states with FPA.
+Alix I is Yang and colleagues found more than twice the odds of nurse practitioner- provided mental health visits to community health centers in FPA states.
+Nurse practitioners were 13 percent more likely to see Medicaid patients in states with full practice authority, and this rose to 20 percent in states that paid NPs 100 percent of the physicians' rate, demonstrating that autonomy and reimbursement can positively impact accessible care.